Best Free Parental Controls

 Parental controls have a wide range of features.
 Many programs take a broad approach and try to do a little bit of everything, while others focus on one feature and try to do it better than everyone else.

 If you limit yourself to free software, you don’t usually get the broad approach.
-Comprehensive parental control solutions usually require a paid membership plan.
-Fortunately, there are excellent free options that focus on specific features, so thrifty parents can mix and match programs that give them the most important features.
+Comprehensive parental control solutions usually require a paid subscription.
+Fortunately, there are excellent free options that focus on specific features, so thrifty parents can mix and match programs to get the most important features.

 Web filters

 Web filters are designed to block websites containing content that is inappropriate or potentially harmful for children.
 This can include malware, pornography, social media, instant messaging, and so forth.
-Any kind of automatic filtering suffers from two fundamental problems: overblocking and underblocking.
-Even fairly customizable filters can end up blocking content you want your kids to access while letting certain unwanted sites through.
+Any kind of automatic filtering suffers from two fundamental problems: overblocking or underblocking.
+Even customizable filters might block appropriate content while letting certain unwanted sites slip through.

 The best content filters give parents the option to blacklist or whitelist individual sites.
 A blacklist blocks specific sites, while a whitelist allows access only to approved sites.
 Such fine-tuned controls take more work to manage properly, but they can make sure your kids don’t get locked out of the sites they need for their biology homework.
-It also can save you from listening to Baby Shark for the 50th time in a row.
+It also can save you from listening to Baby Shark 50 times in a row.

 Pro tip: Many routers come with built-in parental controls, such as web filters and time management tools.
 Buying a new router with parental controls can be a bit of an investment, but if your current router already has these features, setting them up doesn’t cost you a thing.